Interstate 215 (Utah): History

 Construction of the southeast quadrant from I-80 (at the time replacing US-40) at Parley's Canyon to 4600 South in Holladay began in mid-1965.
 This involved realigning Wasatch Boulevard to parallel the route and truncating that road at 3300 South.
 Prior to this, Wasatch Boulevard connected to US-40.
 The section from I-80 to 3300 South opened by January 1967, with the portion of roadway from 3300 South to 4500 South opening in November 1969.
+When this eastern end of the highway opened in 1967, it was originally designated as Interstate 415 (I-415).
+The I-415 designation was anticipated to eventually apply to the entire section of what is now I-215 that is east of I-15.
+However, at the time the second section of this portion of the highway was opened in 1969, it was renumbered to become part of I-215 (even though the eastern end does not connect with I-15).

 By 1973, construction was progressing on the western quadrant between I-15 in Murray and SR-201 (at the time U.S. Route 40 Alternate (US-40A)/US-50A).
 Land acquisition was also taking place for the rest of the southeastern quadrant between 300 East in Murray and 4600 South in Holladay.
 However, a citizens' group named Cottonwood Inc. halted right-of-way acquirements due to the lack of an environmental impact statement (EIS).
 Also controversial was a proposed cloverleaf interchange at 2000 East.
 By mid-1975, an EIS was released with four main alternatives: a no-build alternative which would leave a gap in the southeast quadrant, building the road along the modern-day path (at about 6400 South), moving the southern portion southwest through Fort Union and Midvale to 7200 South, or extending the eastern portion further south to Sandy and then west along 9000 South.
 Cottonwood Inc. filed a lawsuit challenging the EIS.
 Meanwhile, I-215 from SR-201 in the western quadrant to 280 East in Murray opened in November 1976.